|'); document.write(''); //-->|

-The Midwich Cuckoos is one of John Wyndham's best books and almost as popular as his groundbreaking The Day of the Triffids, the story about deadly walking plants that now seems a progenitor of the post-apocalyptic subgenre.
+Village of the Damned was adapted from The Midwich Cuckoos, one of John Wyndham's best books.
+It was almost as popular as his groundbreaking The Day of the Triffids, the story about deadly walking plants that now seems a progenitor of the post-apocalyptic subgenre.
 Wyndham's narrative logic is impeccable.
 Weird scientific mysteries are followed by further impossibilities that overturn everything dear to the English heart: Order, propriety, civilization itself.
 Instead of meteor showers and deadly flora, this time it's an unexplainable "Sleeping Beauty" blackout of a town followed by the simultaneous pregnancy of every woman capable of bearing children.
 Cuckoos are birds that lay their eggs in the nests of another species so that other mothers can be tricked into raising them.
 "Life will find a way," but it's an unethical jungle out there.

 Wyndham's control and dignity kept his book from running into censor trouble, as the Midwich Cuckoos echoed the notorious Alraune concept in a science fiction setting.
 1 Church authorities were uncomfortable with normal pregnancy in movies, and the perverse ideas here (called "sick" by Rich. in Daily Variety) conjure visions of females raped by men from outer space.
 2Even more commercially daring was making ordinary-looking children the alien menace.
 The play The Bad Seed had to explain its murderous moppet away in Alraune-like terms (the obsolete notion of "inherited evil") to present a killer child on the screen.
-The Village of the Damned's blonde-mopped mob of "little devils" wantonly killing people was not only shocking, it was contrary to acceptable public taste.
+Village of the Damned's blonde-mopped mob of "little devils" wantonly killing people was not only shocking, it was contrary to acceptable public taste.
 3

 Juvenile delinquency as a modern problem emerged in the middle of WW2 in both the U.S. and the U.K..
 Unsupervised adolescents got into trouble and formed unauthorized associations outside of the family ... to wit, gangs.
 The kids in Village of the Damned are a little mob of pre-Droog, pre X-Men mutant freaks.
-Their fathers are not human (would the taboo there be miscegenation or reverse-bestiality?) and they look as if half of their chromosomes are some alien blueprint designed to implant a dominant alien consciousness in whatever life form they encounter - identical blonde hair, calm rounded faces, dark eyes.
-They even wear identical black raincoats with the cool fashion conformity that has become a given in neo-sci fi.
+Their fathers are not human (would the taboo there be miscegenation or reverse-bestiality?) and they look as if half of their chromosomes are some alien blueprint designed to implant a dominant alien consciousness in whatever life form they encounter -- identical blonde hair, calm rounded faces, dark eyes.
+They even wear identical black raincoats with the cool fashion conformity that has become a given in neo-Sci fi.
 They have a communal instinct and a communal mind, evoking fears of Communism and enforced conformity engendered by top Science Fiction like Invasion of the Body Snatchers .
-Their super-intellignece is a byproduct of their communal mind; as George Sanders' Zellaby puts it, they're "one mind to the power of twelve."
+Their super-intelligence is a byproduct of a communal mind; as George Sanders' Zellaby puts it, they're "one mind to the power of twelve."
 Instead of single consciousnesses, they're really one, much like the composite alien beings in Quatermass 2.
 Zellaby's "son" David is only half-human.
 His other dominant half bears a loyalty to his own kind far stronger than his affection for his mother.

 Wyndham had his share of weak female characters, such as the Triffids' porn-star/adventuress/Earth Mother heroine.
 Village downplays the story's seemingly essential female element.
 The women of Midwich suffer in medium shot here and there, but we mostly feel their anguish through male characters.
-When pregancy-fear havoc is running riot, we merely hear the town doctor reporting attempted suicides.
+When the pregnancy hysteria is running riot, we merely hear the town doctor reporting attempted suicides.
 Whereas we do get a few first-person anxieties via Gordon's wife Anthea (Hammer queen Barbara Shelley), most events are experienced through George Sanders' cool-headed sensibility.
 Sanders emotional relationship with his much younger wife is much more verbal than it is physical.
 The name Anthea suggests that Gordon's wife is another rose in his garden.

-Savant was too young to see Village of the Damned and was prevented from doing so by a mother who picked up on the same "sick" elements noted in the Variety review.
+Savant was too young to see Village of the Damned when new and was prevented from doing so by a mother who picked up on the same "sick" elements noted in the Variety review.
 But I did a lot of staring at the poster (I remember it played the day after Butterfield 8 at the Air Base Theater) and was traumatized by one viewing of a TV spot.
 For years afterwards I had scary nightmares featuring, of all things, the TV spot's image of people waking up and climbing out of a disabled bus!

 Warner's DVD of Village of the Damned is a beauty.
 The film has always been in good condition and this enhanced transfer only improves it.
 The edition includes a trailer and a good commentary from author Steve Haberman.
 He brings up several of the points mentioned above.
 Haberman's insights about the apocryphal English cut of the film are fascinating, as is his discussion of how the "blasphemy" issue stalled the movie's production for three years.

 Is the film "sick" and blasphemous?
-Larry Cohen would go right to the heart of the virgin birth idea in his 70s film God Told Me To.
+Larry Cohen would go right to the heart of the virgin birth idea in his '70s film God Told Me To.
 In that one a mutant Messiah is born when a woman is impregnated by aliens.
-Cohen clearly delights in upsetting church applecarts when the opportunity arises.
+Cohen clearly delights in upsetting church apple carts when the opportunity arises.
 Both his film and Wolf Rilla's imply by extrapolation that Jesus could have been the son of an alien being.
 Frankly, the Christian concepts of mercy and pacifism sometimes do seem alien to the core human character.

 These are the eyes that PARALYZE!